Evolutionary taxonomy: The Tree of Life

 As more and more fossil groups were found and recognized in the late 19th and early 20th century, palaeontologists worked to understand the history of animals through the ages by linking together known groups.
 The Tree of life was slowly being mapped out, with fossil groups taking up their position in the tree as understanding increased.

 These groups still retained their formal Linnaean taxonomic ranks.
 Some of them are paraphyletic in that, although every organism in the group is linked to a common ancestor by an unbroken chain of intermediate ancestors within the group, some other descendants of that ancestor lie outside the group.
 The evolution and distribution of the various taxa through time is commonly shown as a spindle diagram (often called a Romerogram after the American palaeontologist Alfred Romer) where various spindles branch off from each other, with each spindle representing a taxon.
-The width of the spindles are meant to imply the abundance (often number of families) plotted against time.
+The width of the spindles is meant to imply the abundance (often a number of families) plotted against time.

 Vertebrate palaeontology had mapped out the evolutionary sequence of vertebrates as currently understood fairly well by the closing of the 19th century, followed by a reasonable understanding of the evolutionary sequence of the plant kingdom by the early 20th century.
 The tying together of the various trees into a grand Tree of Life only really became possible with advancements in microbiology and biochemistry in the period between the World Wars.